History of ABS-CBN: Horizon IT Park

 In 2011, ABS-CBN announced the development of a state-of-the-art studio complex in San Jose del Monte, Bulacan, which is on par with Hollywood standards for a projected cost of 6 to 7.5 billion pesos.
 A 120 hectare lot in San Jose del Monte, Bulacan was acquired earlier that year for 75 million pesos.
 In 2014, it was announced that the studio complex will consist of 10 sound stages and backlots each.
 The company plan to build at least two sound stages a year for a cost of 600 million pesos or 300 million pesos for each sound stage.

 The proper of the project started in the first quarter of 2014 with its construction commenced in May 2017.
 The production and support teams for both TV and feature films began a three-year training program for the stages both in Hollywood and the Philippines to ensure that production processes mirror the best practices in the world.

 On December 12, 2018, after years of planning and training, ABS-CBN inaugurated its new state-of-the-art studio complex which is revealed to be called Horizon IT Park.
 The complex was designed by California-based architecture firm Bastien and Associates, Filipino firm AIDEA, with a consultants from Hollywood-based Manhattan Beach Studios.
 The Phase 1 of the project includes its first two sound stages sized at 1,500 square meters, with the first stage named for its chairman emeritus, Eugenio "Gabby" Lopez III who is the brainchild of the new studio complex, The EL3 Stage.
-The complex will also include backlots, facilities for its production and post-production and offices.
-The new studios will be used for the upcoming teleserye The Faithful Wife, and its most anticipated movie, Darna.
+The complex also included backlots, facilities for its production and post-production and offices.
+The new studios used for the upcoming teleserye The Faithful Wife, and its most anticipated movie, Darna.
 A new soundstage was finally used for its reality singing competition show, Idol Philippines, using the name as "Idol City".